Atorvastatin (Lipitor): Top 12 Drug Facts You Need to Know

 12. Can I stop taking atorvastatin?

 Do not stop taking any medication unless you have discussed this with your doctor.
 If your doctor has recommended that you take a statin drug, it is important that you continue this medication long-term to help protect you from a heart attack or stroke.
-Most people continue taking their statins as a lifelong medication.
-Some people who adhere to a strict diet and exercise routine may be able to stop their statin, but this is not the norm.

 Related: How long does atorvastatin stay in my system after I stop it?

 If you need to stop your atorvastatin because of a side effect, drug interaction, or other medical issue, your doctor will either choose another stain to use or prescribe another class of cholesterol-lowering medication.
-Be sure to contact your healthcare proivder to discuss your options.
+Be sure to contact your healthcare provider to discuss your options.

 Additional Resources